MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 **This folder holds screenshots the player has created in osu!**.
 The saved screenshot's file extension (.jpg/.png) is based on what the player set on the Options menu.

-To create a screenshot, press the screenshot key (F12 by default).
+*Note: To create a screenshot, press the screenshot key (F12 by default).*

 The file name structure is `screenshot###`, where "###" is the screenshot number count.